agronholm/anyio/docs/migration.rst

 Threading functions moved
 -------------------------

-Threading functions were restructured to submodules, following the example of trio:
+Threading functions were restructured to submodules, following the example of Trio:

 * ``current_default_worker_thread_limiter`` → :func:`.to_thread.current_default_thread_limiter`
   (NOTE: the function was renamed too!)